Updown early medieval cemetery: Background

 Eastry III was discovered in the grounds of Updown House in Eastry and was named after the house.
 The Updown cemetery is located in Sangrado's Wood, a kite-shaped field south of Eastry.
 The area was covered by woodland in the late 19th century.

 85% of the early medieval cemeteries (5th–11th centuries) in Kent were built within 1.2 km of a Roman road.
-The Updown cemetery was among this group and it was established close to a road connecting the Roman forts at Richborough and Dover.
+This includes the Updown cemetery which was established close to a road connecting the Roman forts at Richborough and Dover.
 The cemetery may have been established as a replacement for Buttsole cemetery, possibly as part of the process of converting to Christianity and to be separate from pagan burials.

 The Updown cemetery was used in the 7th century, and based on the dating of grave goods found with the bodies, activity at the site can be split into two broad phases.
 The first phase dates to the first half of the 7th century; this covered approximately thirteen burials, mostly on the south side of the cemetery.
 Around 28 burials belong to phase 2, spanning the middle and later part of the 7th century and distributed over a broader area than those from the earlier phase.